nickdala/nickdala/README.md

 ## Projects

 Here are some of my projects that I find interesting.
-Some of these projects make it to my [blog](https://www.nickthecloudguy.com/).
+Some of these projects make it to my [blog at nickthecloudguy.com](https://www.nickthecloudguy.com/).

 | Project | Description | Technologies | GitHub |
 | :---: | :---: | :---: | :---: |